HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

 * Custom Docker Images can be created if the standard images doesn't fulfill the requirement
 * Creation of Docker Images and custom environments for the components have discussed in later sections
 * CERN employs the use of EOS for its memory management.
 EOS will be used as persistent memory for our kubeflow pipelines
-* The setup of EOS in the Kubeflow has been discussed in `Memory Management Section`.
-* Kubeflow Visualisations Tool is great for visualising classification models and basic regression metrics.
-* Create an HTML page or a Markdown File to showcase your visualizations through Kubeflow because the UI is still incapable of handling the complex visualizations implicitly.
 * Kubeflow also provides a powerful tool called Kale which can convert any standard jupyter notebook into a kubeflow pipeline without writing a single line of code.
->Kale is sometimes not preferred since it doesn't offer great control over the workflow and eventually would not help in moving ahead with complex code bases
->
-> However if the code logic is simple Kale can act as a quick problem solver by creating a End to End Pipeline through Kubeflow UI.
 * Your component’s goal may be to create a dataset in an external service, such as a BigQuery table.
 In this case, it may make sense for the component to output an identifier for the produced data, such as a table name, instead of the data itself.
 * Since input and output paths are passed in as command-line arguments, your component’s code must be able to read inputs from the command line.
 If your component is built with Python, libraries such as argparse and absl.flags make it easier to read your component’s inputs.
 * Your component’s code can be implemented in any language, so long as it can run in a container image.